telerik/winforms-docs/winforms-converter/step-by-step tutorial.md

 >note We strongly recommend using using a source control system like TFS or Git.
 This will allow you to review the changes and restore to previous version if needed.

-1. Before staring you need to open a solution which contains a project which is using standard Microsoft Winforms controls.
-This will enable the converter option in the WinForms menu item.
+1. Before starting you need to open a solution which contains a project that is using standard Microsoft Winforms controls.
+This will enable the converter option in the `UI for WinForms menu` item.

     ![winforms-converter-step-by-step-tutorial001](images/winforms-converter-step-by-step-tutorial001.png)

-2. Clicking the menu item will open the following window, where you can perform the following actions:
+2. Clicking the menu item will open the following window where you can perform the following actions:

     1\.
 Select a version - you can choose between all installed versions, including the ones for .NET 2.0 and .NET 4.0.